madriska/crawdad/README.markdown

 ## License

-GangstaWrap is copyrighted free software, written by Brad Ediger.
+Crawdad is copyrighted free software, written by Brad Ediger.
 See the LICENSE file for details.